 Long consumed by humans, fermented food has been a dietary staple for thousands of years.

-This article will take a look at the health benefits of eating fermented food and whether or not you should be eating it.
+This article will take a look at the health benefits of fermented food and how it may affect our gut health.

 What Are Fermented Foods?

 One of the most traditional ways of fermenting food is to use the lacto-fermentation process.
 In very simple terms; the process starts by soaking vegetables in either water or salted water.

 Soon after, harmful bacteria present on the vegetable die while the good bacteria survive.

 Following this, the good bacteria convert the natural sugars present in vegetables into lactic acid.
 As a result, lactic acid levels rise and preserve the food.

 This process has many benefits; it helps improve both the nutrient profile and digestibility of the food.
 In addition to this, fermentation creates good bacteria and enzymes that benefit our health, preserve the food, and create new flavors.